null Skip to main content

 A solution to this would be plinth blocks.
 Due to them being thicker than the skirtings and architraves, you have more 'give' so achieving a flush and clean finish is much easier.
 This also means you can use the same thickness architraves as the skirting boards whilst using a thicker plinth block to join them together.

-The Use Of Plinth Blocks In Modern (Or Newer) Homes
+Plinth Blocks In Modern Homes

 Straight, flush walls are a thing of normality in homes that were built within the last couple of decades.
 This allows your skirting boards and architrave to sit flush.